calvin/uts-websystems-personal-website/README.md

 ## Author       : Dylan West (dwest)

-## Project Type : First Year University Assessment.
+## Project Type : First Year University Assessment

 The website is a simple "About yourself" website with simple html and css files.